How Your Donation Makes a Difference

 About Campaignends 31 Mar 2022, 11:59 PM

-COVID-19 has made the journey to Tokyo a tumultuous one, but our athletes remain determined and dedicated to do their best and do Singapore proud at the Games.
+COVID-19 has made the journey to the Tokyo 2020 Paralympic Games a tumultuous one, but our athletes remain determined and dedicated to do their best and do Singapore proud at the Games.

 Beyond the games, this fund serves to inspire the next generation of athletes and the next generation of Singaporean Paralympians.